The extremely unoriginal story of how Shorthand does SEO

 Follow a repeatable process

 In content marketing, process is everything.
-The reason why most blogs don’t work is because they lack a predictable process for generating content that works (whatever ‘works’ means — reputation, traffic, conversions, revenue).
+The reason most blogs don’t work is because they lack a predictable process for generating content that works (whatever ‘works’ means — reputation, traffic, conversions, revenue).

 This doesn’t mean you need to publish on a specific day every week.
 As Josh Spilker likes to note, Google doesn’t care when you publish.
 But you do need a process that allows this work to be predictable and repeatable.